Sustainability and Climate Change

 BHASVIC Progress towards FE Climate Action Roadmap

-BHASVIC is one of the first colleges to offer students a Carbon Literacy qualification (in partnership with the CarbonLiteracy.com).
-In July 2021 over 200 students completed a level 3 qualification in Carbon Literacy.
-BHASVIC, Varndean, GBMet and Plumpton College formed a Pilot group to offer this qualification
+BHASVIC was one of the first colleges to offer students a stand-alone Carbon Literacy qualification (in partnership with the CarbonLiteracy.com).
+By July 2022 over 500 students at BHASVIC have completed a level 3 qualification in Carbon Literacy.

 Every year we build on previous work to become a Greener organisation.
 We will report progress against future targets to cut waste and meet our 2030 Net Zero ambitions here.